Mengo Crisis: Battle of Mengo Hill

 Mutesa then hailed a passing taxi cab.
 The driver took him to the Rubaga Cathedral, where the priests (among them Emmanuel Wamala and Emmanuel Nsubuga) were having breakfast.
 After he explained what had happened, they gave him clerical robes and arranged for a driver to take him to Busiro County.

 Volunteers carried over 200 bodies of fallen Baganda to the morgue, while the military buried uncounted numbers in mass graves.
 President Julius Nyerere of neighbouring Tanzania, who supported Obote and disliked Mutesa, stationed a large force at the border to prevent the Baganda from regrouping there and launching a counter-attack.
+Obote went before Parliament and declared "There is nothing to regret.
+The oneness of Uganda must be assured."
+While the army completely secured Kampala, unrest spread throughout the rest of Buganda.
+The central government issued an emergency decree and dispatched the army throughout the kingdom to restore order.
+Violence subsided over the following days.